tnscorcoran/springboot-quarkus-serverless/README.md

 ![](https://github.com/tnscorcoran/springboot-quarkus-serverless/blob/master/images/22-knative-app-create.png)

-*Note if you want you can modify the scaling defaults using the _Scaling_ link.
-By default it scakles to zero after some seconds, which is great for saving cloud costs and we'll experience below.*
+*Note if you want you can modify the scaling defaults using the _Scaling_ link at the bottom of the screen.
+By default it scales to zero after some seconds, which is great for saving cloud costs and we'll experience below.*